DataBiosphere/terra-cli/README.md

 Usage: terra workspace [COMMAND]
 Setup a Terra workspace.
 Commands:
-  list         List all workspaces the current user can access. create       Create a new workspace. set          Set the workspace to an existing one. delete       Delete an existing workspace. update       Update an existing workspace. list-users   List the users of the workspace. add-user     Add a user or group to the workspace. remove-user  Remove a user or group from the workspace.
+  add-user     Add a user or group to the workspace. create       Create a new workspace. delete       Delete an existing workspace. describe     Describe the workspace. list         List all workspaces the current user can access. list-users   List the users of the workspace. remove-user  Remove a user or group from the workspace. set          Set the workspace to an existing one. update       Update an existing workspace.
 ```

 A Terra workspace is backed by a Google project.
 Creating a new workspace also creates a new backing Google